scipp.hist

 scipp.binning.make_histogrammed

-Lower level function for histogramming that does not automatically replace/erase dimensions.
+Lower level function for histogramming.

 Examples